9 Frugal Living Tips That Break the Rules (But Actually Work)

 Post-Holiday Gifting

-Rather than buying gifts during the peak of the holiday shopping season, giving IOUs and shopping after Christmas can lead to huge savings.
-End-of-year sales often bring significant discounts, making it possible to give better gifts at a fraction of the cost.
+If you won’t be kicked out of the family chat, consider this: rather than buying gifts during the peak of the holiday shopping season, giving IOUs and shopping after Christmas can lead to huge savings.

 High-End Appliances